Pennsylvania - What to watch in 2026

 What’s at stake

-Several major areas of women’s rights in Pennsylvania remain unsettled and could be affected by future political and legal decisions:
+Several major areas of women’s rights in Pennsylvania remain unsettled and could shift depending on the outcome of the 2026 elections and future court decisions:

 What will be on the ballot — and when